istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/upgrade-notes/index.md

 ## Deprecation of telemetry providers

-The telemetry providers Lightstep and Opencensus are removed in v1.27.
+The telemetry providers Lightstep and OpenCensus are removed in v1.27.
 Please use the OpenTelemetry provider instead.

 ## Native sidecar enabled by default